awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 ### Listing Invalidations Using the CloudFront Console<a name="listing-invalidations-console"></a>

 Using the console, you can display a list of the last 100 invalidations that you've created and run for a distribution\.
 If you want to get a list of more than 100 invalidations, use the GET Invalidation List API action\.
-For more information, see [GET Invalidation List](http://docs.aws.amazon.com/cloudfront/latest/APIReference/ListInvalidations.html) in the *Amazon CloudFront API Reference*\.
+For more information, see [GET Invalidation List](http://docs.aws.amazon.com/cloudfront/latest/APIReference/ListInvalidations.html) in the *Amazon CloudFront API Reference*\.<a name="listing-invalidations-console-procedure"></a>

 **To list invalidations using the CloudFront console**